Stem cell and bone marrow transplants

 - lymphoma – another type of cancer affecting white blood cells

-- myeloma – cancer affecting cells called plasma cells
+- multiple myeloma – cancer affecting cells called plasma cells

-- certain blood, immune system and metabolic disorders – examples include sickle cell anaemia, thalassaemia, severe combined immunodeficiency (SCID) and Hurler syndrome
+- certain blood, immune system and metabolic disorders – including sickle cell anaemia, thalassaemia, severe combined immunodeficiency (SCID) and Hurler syndrome

 A stem cell transplant will usually only be carried out if other treatments have not helped, the potential benefits of a transplant outweigh the risks and you're in relatively good health, despite your underlying condition.